British spider guide: how to identify common species, where to see and why spiders come into the house in autumn and winter

 How do you keep spiders out of your house?

 There is no easy way to prevent spiders from entering your house.
 They are harmless and, indeed, may provide a service by ridding you of unwanted flies and other insects.
+How about the centuries-old method of using conkers to repel spiders?
+There's no evidence to say it works.
 There are many pesticide sprays that you can use to kill insects and spiders but we would not recommend the use of chemicals.
 At night, try not to leave windows open in rooms where lights are on – these attract insects, which then attract spiders.